 The purpose of this manual is to provide current information on head lice in the state of Tennessee.
 It is intended for use by local health departments, healthcare providers, local childcare and school facilities, and other group settings.
 It is also intended to act as a comprehensive guide to identify, treat, manage and prevent head lice.
 This manual serves both as a technical review and a quick reference on the nature of head lice infestations and will be the first of its kind in Tennessee.

 Acknowledgements

 Tennessee Department of Children’s Services (I think this is incorrect)

+Amanda Johnson, MPH, RN, CHES

+School Nurse Coordinator

 Tennessee Department of Health

 Dr. Moncayo, Ph.D.

 Calla Reed,